chhsiao1981/use-thunk/README.md

 The general concept of normalized state can be found in [Normalizing State Shape](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape) with the following features:

-1. It is easy to separate out the states of different reducer-classes to different variables by using useReducer() (or useActionDispatcherReducer()).
+1. ClassState: the state of the class, including the nodes and the root of the class.
-   One state represents the state of all objects in one reducer-class and no need to embed reducer-classname in the first layer of the state.
+2. NodeState: the state of a node, including the id, children, parent, links of the node, and the content (state) of the node.
-2. "myClass", "doMe", "ids" and "root" are reserved words and can not be ids.
+3. State: the content of the node, represented as a state.
-3. The concept of "parent" and "children" and "links" is embedded in the state.
+4. The concept of "parent" and "children" and "links" is embedded in the NodeState.
     * remove (me):
         - initiate "remove" for all the children.
         - remove from the parent.